cumsack/uac-abuse/README.md

 # UAC-Bypass

 Spams UAC forcing the victim to either shut down their computer or run the program with UAC.
-Most of the time the give access in the end.
+Most of the time they give access in the end.